ducvu0907/chat-app/README.md

-# A toy chat application built for learning
+# A toy chat application